 Some people crave change, love the challenge of it and can turn on a dime.
 They actually thrive on the adrenaline.
 They love hard things that might not have been done before.
 They are on a relentless pursuit of “yes”.
 The word “no” doesn’t phase them for too long.
 “No” might be a no for today, but tomorrow the game is different.
 Product managers know that:

 - Change will happen.
 Companies, plans, roadmaps, and management change.

 - You have to be willing to pivot when the data is telling you to do so.

 - They are constantly iterating and reinventing themselves.

 - They will ask and be turned down 80x.
 It’s part of the journey.

 - They write their own playbook when there isn’t one (which is quite often).

 - They learn from others.
 They figure, why reinvent the wheel?

 In short, a product manager’s job is all about solving problems for people.
-If your life has led you to creative thinking, problem solving, and curiosity, it’s quite possible you’d be a perfect fit for a role in product management where you can practice, learn and grow a ton.
+If your life has led you to creative thinking, problem-solving, and curiosity, it’s quite possible product management is the perfect career choice and you’d be a perfect fit for a role where you can practice, learn and grow a ton.
 A role in product management will look terrific on your resume, and the learnings will be great while the risk is minimal.
 What’s more, you will likely earn a favorable salary (check GlassDoor for product management salaries — not too shabby) and be instilled with the confidence that you might just start your own company someday.

 About the Author